harmonylang/harmonylang.github.io/docs-src/textbook/harmonymachine.md

 When you load the HTML file, it shows the state after executing the last instruction.
 As mentioned above, you can go to any point in the execution by clicking on one of the blocks in the timeline.
+When you do so, the current turn and thread will be highlighted in green.
 There are also various handy keyboard shortcuts:

            *Right arrow*: go to the next instruction;